Leadership Team

 Christopher Hoyte, MD, MBA FAACT FACMT – Medical Director & Fellowship Director

 Dr. Hoyte is the Medical Director of the Rocky Mountain Poison Center.
 He is also the Fellowship Director of the Medical Toxicology Fellowship Program at RMPDS.
-He is an Associate Professor the University of Colorado School of Medicine in the Department of Emergency Medicine and the Section of Medical Toxicology.
+He is a Professor at the University of Colorado School of Medicine in the Department of Emergency Medicine and the Section of Medical Toxicology.
 Additionally, he sits on the Board of Directors for the American Academy of Clinical Toxicology and is a member of the Medical Toxicology Subboard of the American Board of Emergency Medicine.
 He also is a member of the Editorial Board of Clinical Toxicology.
 Dr. Hoyte has published several book chapters in both emergency medicine and medical toxicology textbooks, as well as multiple peer-reviewed scientific manuscripts.
 He currently serves as the Medical Director of the Medical Toxicology Clinic at the University of Colorado Hospital.
 Dr. Hoyte attended Princeton University receiving his undergraduate degree in molecular biology and then attended NYU School of Medicine where he received his doctorate of medicine and received his Masters in Business Administration from the University of Colorado at Denver.
 He completed his medical toxicology fellowship at RMPDS in Denver, Colorado.
 Dr Hoyte is a fellow of the American Academy of Clinical Toxicology and the American College of Medical Toxicology.

 Kate M. Reynolds, MPH - Director of Research